PowerDNS/lightningstream/docs/schema-shadow.md

 ### Double LMDB disk and memory usage

-The need to create the shadow DBIs effectively doubles the requires disk space and memory usage of the LMDBs.
+The need to create the shadow DBIs effectively doubles the required disk space and memory usage of the LMDBs.